Related Papers:

 Global and Local Gauge Symmetries: Gravitation, Section B

-Massless light is non-local, atemporal, and acausal; massive matter is local, temporal, and causal.
+Massless light is non-local, a-temporal, and a-causal; massive matter is local, temporal, and causal.

-Einstein discovered that gravitational fields slow clocks and shrink meter sticks, as does relative motion of any kind, breaking the global metric symmetry of spacetime.
-These local effects are caused by relative motions - either our motion through spacetime, or spacetime's motion through us (gravitation).
+Einstein discovered that gravitational fields slow clocks and shrink meter sticks, as does relative motion of any kind, breaking the global metric symmetry of space.
+These local effects are caused by relative (and accelerated) motions - either our motion through spacetime, or spacetime's motion through us (gravitation).
 These relative motions of matter require (or cause) compensatory adjustments in the local spacetime metric ("local gauge symmetry currents"), which are necessary to protect and conserve the invariant values of various conserved material charges, including the metric parameters "velocity c", the "Interval", and causality.
 Hence we find the "Lorentz Invariance" of Special Relatively, in which "moving clocks run slow" and meter sticks shrink in the direction of motion, and similar effects due to gravitation in General Relativity.
 Time and space can vary, as Einstein realized, but only if both vary together in such a way as to maintain the value of the electromagnetic energy gauge "c", and the ability of the metric as as a whole to conserve energy.

 Since we are making the assumption that the field vectors of the forces are all in effect "local gauge symmetry currents", converting global symmetries into local symmetries (and vice versa), we must allow the field vectors to inform us regarding the activity and conservation role of the force in question.
 In the case of gravitation, the field vector or "graviton" is time or spacetime, the activity is the conversion of space into time (and vice versa), and the conservation role is extremely broad, encompassing the conservation of energy, entropy, symmetry, and causality.
-In the context of the "global vs local gauge symmetry" paradigm, the conservation role of gravitation is most generally characterized as the conversion of the symmetric global, spatial metric, whose only energy form is light, to an asymmetric, local spacetime metric which accommodates the conservation requirements of both light and matter (free and bound electromagnetic energy).
+In the context of the "global vs local gauge symmetry" paradigm, the conservation role of gravitation is most generally characterized as the conversion of the symmetric global, spatial metric, whose only energy form is light, to an asymmetric, local spacetime metric which accommodates the conservation requirements of both light and matter (free and bound forms of electromagnetic energy).

 The purpose of a dimensional metric is energy conservation, and gravitation acts to convert the energy-conserving symmetric global metric of space and light to the energy-conserving asymmetric local metric of spacetime, light, and matter.
 This is essentially the conversion of a global Newtonian metric consisting of an invariant space and time, to an Einsteinian local metric consisting of an invariant electromagnetic constant "c", with co-varying space and time (Minkowski spacetime).
 The key local interaction is the Lorentz transformation or "Lorentz Invariance", in which space and time co-vary in such a way ("moving clocks run slow and meter sticks shrink in the direction of motion") that regardless of relative motions or variable gravitational fields, velocity c remains an invariant universal constant, conserving causality, the "Interval", and the value of the various charges and symmetry debts of matter.
-This is part of the basic energy conservation role of gravity, which must include the creation of bound energy's historical entropy drive.
-The gravitational force will, in addition, eventually fulfill and complete its symmetry conservation role via the conversion of bound to free energy in stars and through Hawking's "quantum radiance" of black holes.
+This is part of the basic energy conservation role of gravity, which must include the creation of bound energy's historical entropy drive (time).
+The gravitational force will, in addition, eventually fulfill and complete its symmetry conservation role via the conversion of bound to free energy in stars, supernovas, quasars, and finally and completely, through Hawking's "quantum radiance" of black holes.

 In the gravitational force, co-varying time and space are the analogs of light's co-varying electric and magnetic fields, the local gauge symmetry "current" or force.
 Time is implicitly resident in the spacetime metric, just as magnetism is implicitly resident in light's electromagnetic field.

 This same hierarchy is like a set of nested Russian dolls with respect to the physical volumes of space within their domains.
 At the top, we have the multiverse of infinite potentiality and n-dimensional conservation domains; next, our 4-D unbounded universe of light, followed by our gravitationally bounded universe, and the gravitational boundaries of galaxies, stellar systems, stars, and planets; below planets is the electrical domain of crystals and organic molecular systems and forms, and atomic electron shells; below the atomic level is the realm of the two nuclear forces, the weak force at the level of elementary particles (creation, destruction, decay, and transformation), followed by a final (?) layer of the sub-elementary quarks, permanently confined by the color charges of the strong force.
 Biological (living) systems, depending upon how one defines them, fit somewhere below stellar systems (space-faring species) and above crystals (bacteria, virus).
+Humans currently occupy the planetary level, and are attempting to move up to the stellar level of Solar Systems.

 At every level, from the "Big Crunch" to the Sun, stars, and Hawking's "quantum radiance" of black holes, to the matter-antimatter annihilations of particle-antiparticle pairs, or particle and proton decay, the system of interwoven and nested global and local symmetries drives toward a single goal: the return of bound to free energy, the transformation of matter to light, as required by the symmetry conservation mandate of "Noether's Theorem".